Highly deformable ceramic composites for ceramic forging and high temperature applications

 Projectdetails

-Despite their incredible durability, ceramics used are hampered by two limitations: they are difficult to manufacture compared with continuous manufacturing of metals and polymers, and they are brittle, even at relatively high temperature.
+Despite their incredible durability, ceramics used are hampered by two limitations: they are difficult to manufacture compared with continuous manufacturing of metals and polymers, and they are brittle, even at relatively high temperatures.
+Both these limitations stem from their low fracture toughness and the absence of plastic deformation mechanisms.

-We succeeded and produced a ceramic composite that shows plastic deformation of at least 14% and toughness two orders of magnitude higher, in terms of energy release rate, than conventional structural ceramics at temperatures around 1000°C. These temperatures are close to the ones used to hot forge steel and thus open two new application avenues for these deformable ceramics.
+One of the goals of my ERC SSTEEL was to find a way to toughen ceramic composites by introducing strain hardening mechanisms at the nanometric scale.
+We succeeded and produced a ceramic composite that shows plastic deformation of at least 14% and toughness two orders of magnitude higher, in terms of energy release rate, than conventional structural ceramics at temperatures around 1000°C.

-New Applications
+Applications

 1. Enabling ceramics forging, using preform to produce complex shapes in a quick and simple way.

-2. Using this high toughness to produce structural ceramics for high temperature applications, in burners or even engines.
+2. Using this high toughness to produce structural ceramics for high-temperature applications, in burners or even engines.

-Goals of the Proof-of-Concept Project
+Proof-of-Concept Project Objectives

 The goal of this Proof-of-Concept project is three-fold:

-1. To work on the ceramic composition to lower the temperature needed for deformation or improve their high temperature mechanical resistance.
+1. To work on the ceramic composition to lower the temperature needed for deformation or improve their high-temperature mechanical resistance.

 3. To start testing the continuous processing of these composites.

-Succeeding in these goals holds promises for cheaper and faster manufacturing of complex-shaped ceramic parts, opening a wealth of potential applications previously limited to metals or polymers, as well as developing more ductile high temperature structures.
+Succeeding in these goals holds promises for cheaper and faster manufacturing of complex-shaped ceramic parts, opening a wealth of potential applications previously limited to metals or polymers, as well as developing more ductile high-temperature structures.

 Financiële details & Tijdlijn